F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 *   --telemetry:  Telemetry mode.

 *   --pmd-mgmt: PMD power management mode.

+*   --max-empty-polls : Number of empty polls to wait before entering sleep state.
+Applies to --pmd-mgmt mode only.

+*   --pause-duration: Set the duration of the pause callback (microseconds).
+Applies to --pmd-mgmt mode only.

+*   --scale-freq-min: Set minimum frequency for scaling.
+Applies to --pmd-mgmt mode only.

+*   --scale-freq-max: Set maximum frequency for scaling.
+Applies to --pmd-mgmt mode only.

 See :doc:`l3_forward` for details.
 The L3fwd-power example reuses the L3fwd command line options.